Class Project or Public Publication?

 USING IMAGES WITHOUT SHARING LICENSES:

 Fair Use copyright laws allow you more latitude, so you can use other sources, with appropriate attribution, as long as you keep your final publication as a classroom assignment only and it does not become publicly accessible.
-It should not be distributed beyond the classroom without permission for each image unless you gain explicit permission for each image from the copyright owner.
+It should not be distributed publicly, even for free, without permission for each image unless you gain explicit permission for each image from the copyright owner.